davidosomething/dotfiles/vim/README.md

 All local settings are loaded LAST (after all of the system, user, plugin, and `*/after` runtimes).

-They are expected to be in `~/.secret/vim/` and follow the standard vim directory layout (`plugin/`, `syntax/`, `indent/`, etc.).
+They are expected to be in `~/.secret/vim/` and follow the standard Vim directory layout (`plugin/`, `syntax/`, `indent/`, etc.).
 A base (g)vimrc file there is probably enough.